Find where your healthcare AI product breaks. Before your investor does.

 founding teams taken from zero to Series A/B

-scale-ups through growth and acquisition
+scale-ups through growth or acquisition

 $2.3M